-One of the year's highlights is the sixth Staithes Festival of Arts & Heritage (9-10 September) where fishing cottages become pop-up galleries and cafés for the weekend as around 130 artists descend on this picturesque village.
+One of the year's highlights is the eighth Staithes Festival of Arts & Heritage (7-8 September) where fishing cottages become pop-up galleries and cafés for the weekend as more than 130 artists descend on this picturesque village.
 Talks and walks, street food, workshops, lobster pot and Yorkshire coble boat demonstrations, and music, including seafaring shanties from the Men of Staithes Choir, acoustic folk sessions and plenty of homegrown talent on Sunday, run alongside the galleries for a full weekend of art and entertainment.

-Malton's Harvest Festival (9 September) celebrates the best of the region's late summer and autumn bounty, from game and seafood to wild and foraged food and soft fruit.
-Alongside a wide range of stalls, you’ll find street food, live chef demos, cookery lessons, talks, tastings, a festival bar and live music.
+Malton's Harvest Food Festival (7-8 September) celebrates the best of the region's late summer and autumn bounty, from game and seafood to wild and foraged food and soft fruit.
+Alongside a wide range of stalls, you’ll find street food, live chef demos, cookery lessons, talks, tastings, pop up picnic area, a festival bar and live music.

-Round off the month with the sounds of the swinging sixties at the Whitby 60’s Festival (22-24 September) where you'll find giants The Manfreds, The Merseybeats, The Union Gap and other great names playing the music that defined a generation.
+Round off the month with the sounds of the swinging sixties at the Whitby 60’s Festival (27-29 September) where you'll find giants The Manfreds with Paul Jones and Mike D'abo, The Chuck Berry Experience and other great names playing the music that defined a generation.

 Celebrate England's architecture and culture at this year's Heritage Open Days where you can take advantage of free access to places that usually charge for admission or our closed to the public.
 This year's highlights include: